coderoad/coderoad.github.io/_posts/2016-01-02-development.md

 Open *Atom-Coderoad* to view your tutorial.
 Your package should appear as a loaded package.
 Click on it.

 Reload *Atom* to view changes.
-You can use the Atom [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) to find "reload" or simply use the reload hot-key.
+You can use the Atom [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) to find "reload" or simply use the reload hot-key (*Windows & Linux*: alt-ctrl-r, *Mac*: ctrl-alt-cmd-l).

-* Windows & Linux: alt-ctrl-r
-* Mac: ctrl-alt-cmd-l